PacificBiosciences/aardvark/docs/compare.md

 * `--reference <FASTA>` - Input reference genome FASTA file, gzip allowed
 * `--truth-vcf <VCF>` - Input truth variant call set, which must be tabix-indexed
 * `--query-vcf <VCF>` - Input query variant call set, which must be tabix-indexed
-* `--confidence-regions <BED>` - Input regions to perform comparison in.
+* `--regions <BED>` - Input regions to perform comparison in.
 Any variants from either truth or query that are not **fully-contained** within these regions will be excluded from the entire analysis.
 * `--output-dir <DIR>` - Primary output folder containing the [summary statistics file](#summary-statistics-file) and [labeled VCF files](#labeled-vcf-files)

 ## Additional options